Dome Forest: Geography

 The forest is an area seven kilometres north-west of the township of Warkworth.
 A forested area above the Dome Valley, the Dome Forest is dominated by a ridge, the highest point being the 336-metre tall peak known as the Dome.
 The Te Araroa Trail follows the ridgeline of the forest.
 The land is formed from erosion-resistant Waitemata sandstone.

-Along the track is the Waiwhiu Kauri Grove, an area featuring 20 large kauri trees.
+The native forest areas is dominated by podocarp and broadleaf species.
+Some areas feature much older forest of mature rimu, tōtara, miro, kawaka and northern rātā, and notably the Waiwhiu Kauri Grove, an area featuring 20 large kauri trees.
+Species of Carmichaelia, the New Zealand broom, can be commonly found in the forest.

 History

 The traditional name for the Dome (the peak in the forest) was Tohitohi o Rei, a name referencing the ancestress Reipae of the Tainui migratory waka.
 Tohitohi o Rei is a location mentioned in a traditional story of Reitū and Reipae.
 Reipae travelled around the North Island with her sister Reitū on the back of a large bird, rested at the peak.

-The forest is primarily owned by the Crown and managed by the Department of Conservation, and includes areas of regenerating native forest.
+The forest is primarily owned by the Crown and managed by the Department of Conservation, and includes both commercial forest and areas of regenerating native forest.